ABOUT LOCAL LAW 87, NYC

 Local Law 87 (LL87) requires buildings larger than 50,000 square feet to periodically undergo energy audits (an inspection and analysis of how much energy is being used in a facility) and retro-commissioning measures (adjusting building systems to make sure a structure is operating at its peak efficiency).
-It’s main purpose is to inform building owners of their energy usage through these audits and retro-commissioning.
+The main purpose of LL87 NYC is to inform building owners of their energy usage through these audits and retro-commissioning.

 Not sure where to start?